 Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

-RP: The investing industry often talks about alpha.
+Robin Powell: The investing industry often talks about alpha.
 In simple terms, alpha is a measure of outperformance compared to the market.
 The evidence shows that fund managers are finding it increasingly difficult to generate alpha, especially when you take into account their fees and charges.

 This phenomenon is explored in a book by Larry Swedroe and Andrew Berkin called "The Incredible Shrinking Alpha".
 The authors suggest four main reasons why it’s becoming more and more difficult to outperform.

-AB: One is the conversion from alpha to beta.
+Andrew Berkin: One is the conversion from alpha to beta.
 So, explaining the outperformance because of factors that people are investing in, which can be achieved without all the hoopla, often at a very much lower cost.

 Another is, that the pool of victims is shrinking.
 A lot of money used to be held by “mum and pop” retail investors.
 That’s come way down.